Yassin9323/PaySky/README.md

   - Fetch all accounts and their details.
   - Retrieve the balance of a specific account.
 - Transaction management:
-  - Deposit funds into an account.
+  - Deposit funds into an account in multiple currencies.
-  - Withdraw funds with validation for account type and available balance.
+  - Withdraw funds with validation for account type, available balance, and currency.
-  - Transfer funds between accounts.
+  - Transfer funds between accounts, handling currency conversion where applicable.
   - Storing each transaction in the database.
 - Interest calculation over time, based on the balance.
+- Validation for account type and available balance.
+- Support for multiple currencies (USD, GBP, EUR, CHF, JPY, AED, SAR, JOD, CAD), with automatic currency conversion.
 - Automatic database migrations.
 - Comprehensive API documentation.